Channel-Labs/judge-maker/README.md

 ### Our Solution

 JudgeMaker combines the advantages of both approaches.
 Instead of fine-tuning a model to judge responses directly, we fine-tune a model to generate judge prompts that align with human preferences.
 This maintains full transparency while achieving superior performance.
+In our experiments, human preference alignment increased from 64% with optimal prompt engineering to 68% with JudgeMaker.

 #### Key Innovations